-Buzz Aldrin's Race Into Space is an innovative computer game which was
+Buzz Aldrin's Race Into Space is an edutainment computer game which was

-written shortly after the breakup of the Soviet Union.
+written just before and shortly after the breakup of the Soviet Union.
 It's a simulation of the US-Soviet

 Space Race.
 This is a game for one or two players; you choose one of the two superpowers,